How it REALLY is to move to NYC

 This was a huge thing for me, however I have to say I made good connections during my time in the city and I got to be reunited with some good friends, too!

 US is really good for work opportunities.
 As a freelancer, I got in touch with many clients in the city and I learned so much about my own industry, getting better paid opportunities just because I was based in NYC.
-I understand why
+It’s an opportunity like no other!

 My daily life in NYC always started with a delicious coffee at the lounge at The Monterey, followed by some work time at my laptop and content creation.
 The city is so big and offers so much, I never got the feeling I was making the most of it.
 Now looking back I know I missed so many things to do, but as I always say, that’s my excuse for coming back.

 The weather was really unpredictable and this drove me nuts!
 It could be anything from gloomy & rainy to scorching hot… even in the same day!
 I almost fainted one day because of the heat and dehydration!
 I never expected it would be so so hot, over 40 Celsius degrees with high humidity.
 NYC taught me I could never leave home without my flask bottle of water!